 H01 Is (your/NAME’s) business registered in the [National Business Register]?

 The question should be adapted to list the name of the national business register or relevant national business registration systems.
-If multiple officially recognised registers exist, for example covering different industries, or covering different rights and responsibilities they should all be listed.
+If multiple officially recognized registers exist, for example covering different industries, or covering different rights and responsibilities they should all be listed.
 This includes for example, registration under factories or commercial acts, tax or social security laws, professional groups’ regulatory acts, or similar acts, laws or regulations established by national legislative bodies.
 Local registration systems that are not national in coverage, or are not linked to a set of legal rights and obligations should not be considered.

 H02 What kind of accounts or records does the (business/farm) keep?
 Are they…